rr-wfm/MSBuild.Sdk.SqlProj/README.md

 ## Packaging support

-`MSBuild.Sdk.SqlProj` version 2.8.0 and later supports packaging your project into a [NuGet](https://www.nuget.org) package using the `dotnet pack` command and does not require a `.nuspec` file.
+`MSBuild.Sdk.SqlProj` version 2.8.0 and later supports packaging your project into a [NuGet](https://www.nuget.org) package using the `dotnet pack` command.

 You'll need to set the `PackageProjectUrl` property in the `.csproj` like this: